Cepstral Analysis of Random Variables: Muculants: Abstract

 \section{Abstract}

 An alternative parametric description for discrete random variables, called \emph{muculants}, is proposed.
-Contrary to cumulants, muculants are based on the Fourier series expansion rather than on the Taylor series expansion of the logarithm of the characteristic function.
-Utilizing results from cepstral theory, elementary properties of muculants are derived.
-A connection between muculants and cumulants is developed, and the muculants of selected discrete random variables are presented.
-Specifically, it is shown that the Poisson distribution is the only discrete distribution where only the first two muculants are non-zero, thus being the muculant-counterpart of the simple cumulant structure of Gaussian distributions.
+In contrast to cumulants, muculants are based on the Fourier series expansion, rather than on the Taylor series expansion, of the logarithm of the characteristic function.
+We utilize results from cepstral theory to derive elementary properties of muculants, some of which demonstrate behavior superior to those of cumulants.
+For example, muculants and cumulants are both additive.
+While the existence of cumulants is linked to how often the characteristic function is differentiable, all muculants exist if the characteristic function satisfies a Paley-Wiener condition.
+Moreover, the muculant sequence and, if the random variable has finite expectation, the reconstruction of the characteristic function from its muculants converge.
+We furthermore develop a connection between muculants and cumulants and present the muculants of selected discrete random variables.
+Specifically, it is shown that the Poisson distribution is the only distribution where only the first two muculants are nonzero.